Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Better questions include:

-• What is the output power?
+• What output information is available?

 • Does it generate heat?